pyc0422/fetch-exercise/README.md

 ### Search Page

-  - Users can filter dogs by breed (Based on the API error, it's not working yet)
+  - Users can filter dogs by breed
   - Users can filter dogs by setup preferent age range
   - Results are paginated for easy navigation
   - Results are sorted alphabetically by breed by default, users can set up their own preferences sort dogs by different field and method